jewelmoradi/StickPalBot/README.md

-# StickPalBot
+# StickPalBot 🤖
-A Telegram bot that creates new sticker packs from stickers you send it.
+A Telegram bot that lets you build your own sticker pack from your favorite stickers.